jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 incident, unless its corresponding safeguards were strong.
-This insight became our Expectancy score to automatically estimate risk likelihood.These two diagrams illustrate that Expectancy correlation.
+This insight became our Expectancy score to automatically estimate risk likelihood.
+These two diagrams illustrate that
+Expectancy correlation.
 Figure 88 depicts a correlation between the commonality of an asset in the VCDB